L.A. police commission says officer violated policy in shooting

 Ford’s family has filed two lawsuits over the incident, which came during a time of heightened national scrutiny of police use of force against minorities and the mentality ill.

-Following emotional remarks at the meeting, Ford’s mother, Tritobia Ford, expressed gratitude for the ruling but said she would continue pushing for justice.
+During emotional remarks at the meeting, Ford’s mother, Tritobia Ford, asked the commission to find against the officers in the administrative proceeding.

-“In these coming months, we will ask some tough questions, we will call to answer those responsible, and as God as my witness, I will ask those who killed my precious boy to be brought to justice,” Ford told reporters.
+”I‘m asking you, I‘m begging you, please.
+My son would never grab a gun, he wanted to live.
+That’s all he wanted.

 Commission members found that one of the two officers involved in the shooting violated policy in several areas: tactics, drawing of his gun, and use of lethal force.